samj786/Networks_Assignment1/README.md

 ---

-# Code Explanation
+## Code Explanation

-## `seed.py`
+### `seed.py`

-The `seed.py` file contains the `Seed` class, which is responsible for handling the seed node in the network.
-The seed node maintains a list of active peers and provides this list to any peer that requests it.
+The `Seed` class is responsible for managing the seed node and providing peer lists.

-### The `Seed` class has the following methods:
+#### Key Methods:
 - `__init__(self, port=12345, ip='localhost')`
-  Initializes the seed node with the given IP address and port number and creates a new socket for the seed node.
+  Initializes the seed node and binds it to a given IP and port.
 - `config_entry(self)`
-  Checks if the seed node is already present in the `config.txt` file.
-If not, it adds the seed node to the file.
+  Ensures the seed node is listed in `config.txt`.
 - `listen(self)`
-  Makes the seed node listen for incoming connections.
-When a peer node connects to the seed node, it starts a new thread to handle the peer node.
+  Listens for incoming peer connections and starts new threads to handle them.
 - `handle_peer(self, peer, addr)`
-  Handles communication with a peer node.
-It receives messages from the peer node and responds accordingly.
+  Manages peer communication, storing active peers and providing peer lists.

 ---

-## `peer.py`

-The `peer.py` script is responsible for managing the peer-to-peer network.
-It starts with the `self.start` function, which initiates two threads:

-### **Listening Thread**
+### `peer.py`
-This thread is responsible for listening to other peer nodes.
-When a connection is established, it starts a new thread to handle the communication with the connected peer node by calling the `handle_peer` function.
+The `Peer` class manages peer-to-peer communication.
+Upon startup, it creates two key threads:

+#### **1. Listening Thread**
+- Listens for incoming peer connections.
+- Starts a new thread to handle each connected peer.

-### **Seed Connection Thread**
+#### **2. Seed Connection Thread**
-This thread is responsible for connecting to the seed nodes using `connect_to_seeds`.
-After that, it retrieves the peer list from each connected seed node (handled in `handle_seeds`).
-After retrieving the peer lists, it performs a union operation to create a comprehensive list of available peers in the network.
-Then, it calls `connect_to_peers` to connect to the peers.

----

-### `connect_to_peers` Function
-This function is responsible for establishing connections with other peers in the network.
-It performs the following steps:
+- Connects to available seed nodes and retrieves the peer list.
+- Performs a union operation to merge multiple peer lists.
+- Calls `connect_to_peers()` to establish direct peer-to-peer connections.

+#### **connect_to_peers Function**
-1. Randomly selects up to **4 peers** from the available peer list.
+- Randomly selects up to 4 peers from the available list.
-2. Checks if each selected peer is not the same as the current peer.
-If it is, it skips to the next peer.
-3. Creates a new socket and tries to connect to the peer.
-4. If the connection is successful, it adds the socket to the list of connected peer sockets (`self.sockets_to_peers`).
-5. Starts a new thread to handle communication with the connected peer by calling `handle_peer`.
-6. If the connection fails, it prints an error message and continues with the next peer.

----

-## `handle_peer` Function
-The `handle_peer` function is responsible for managing communication with a connected peer.
-For each connected peer, it starts **three separate threads**:

-### **1. Handle Messages Thread**
-- Runs the `handle_messages` method.
-- Listens for and processes incoming messages from the connected peer.
+- Ensures a peer does not connect to itself.
+- Establishes socket connections and starts a `handle_peer` thread for each peer.

+#### **handle_peer Function**
+Spawns three threads for each connected peer:

+1. **Message Handling Thread**
+   - Processes incoming messages.
    - Forwards gossip messages to other peers.
    - Responds to liveness requests.

-### **2. Liveness Test Thread**
+2. **Liveness Test Thread**
-- Runs the `liveness_test` method.
-- Periodically sends a liveness request to the connected peer to check if it's still active.
+   - Periodically sends a liveness request.
-- If no reply is received within a certain time, the peer is considered inactive and reported as `deadnode`.
+   - If no response is received, marks the peer as inactive.

-### **3. Gossip Thread (Generate Messages)**
-- Runs the `generate_messages` method.
+3. **Gossip Thread**
-- Periodically sends a gossip message to the connected peer.
+   - Periodically generates and sends gossip messages.

 ---

-These threads allow the peer to handle multiple tasks concurrently for each connected peer, ensuring **efficient communication and network management**.
+### `seedGen.py`
+The `seedGen.py` script automates seed node creation.

+- Prompts for the number of seed nodes to spawn.
+- Clears `config.txt` and `outputfile.log` before execution.
+- Assigns unique ports starting at 6000.
+- Launches seed nodes in separate threads.

+---

+## Summary
+This project provides a **basic yet functional peer-to-peer network** implementation with:

+- Seed nodes that track active peers.
+- Peer nodes that self-organize using a seed list.
+- Periodic liveness tests and message propagation.
+- An option to start multiple seed nodes automatically.

+> Note: This is a simple implementation and does not include advanced features such as encryption, NAT traversal, or DHT routing.